 As a Cardinal, Montini journeyed to Africa (1962), where he visited Ghana, Sudan, Kenya, Congo, Rhodesia, South Africa, and Nigeria.
 After his journey, John XXIII gave him a private audience on his trip which lasted for several hours.
 In fifteen other trips he visited Brazil (1960) and the USA (1960), including New York City, Washington, DC, Chicago, the University of Notre Dame in Indiana, Boston, Philadelphia, and Baltimore.

 While a cardinal, he usually vacationed in Engelberg Abbey, a secluded Benedictine monastery in Switzerland.

-Artifacts associated with or connected to Blessed Paul VI may be found on Papal Artifacts/Paul VI.
+Artifacts associated with or connected to (now) Saint Pope Paul VI may be found on Papal Artifacts/Paul VI.
 His biography, coat of arms, burial site in Saint Peter’s Basilica and YouTube about him are also located there.

 Saint John XXIII, pray for us!

-Papal Artifacts honors the gift to our Church of Pope Saint Paul VI & Saint John XXIII.
+Papal Artifacts honors the gift to our Church of Popes Saint Paul VI & Saint John XXIII.

 Pope Paul VI, the 262nd Vicar of Christ, reigned from 1963-1978.
 Biographical information, a YouTube about Pope Paul VI, his coat of arms and burial site are on Papal History/Paul VI.
 There are also many artifacts besides the ones featured here belonging to or associated with Blessed Paul VI on Papal Artifacts/Paul VI.